 Norcal Crew is a 501(c)3 nonprofit organization dedicated to the development of youth through the sport of rowing.
 The organization is overseen by a board of directors, managed by an executive director and coaching staff, and supported by its membership and the surrounding community.

 Crew is a team sport.
-It fosters a sense of team spirit, helping athletes develop both physical and mental toughness and broadening their horizons as they learn to trust and support others, while establishing their own sense of confidence and commitment.
+It fosters a sense of team spirit, helping athletes develop both physical and mental toughness.
+It broaden their horizons as they learn to trust and support others, while establishing their own sense of confidence and commitment.
 Those who stay with the sport generally remember it as a highlight in their lives.
 Crew is a lifelong sport with participants who row well into their seventies at masters regattas held throughout the country.

 In the fall of 2000, Norcal’s original head coach, Mike Still, founded Silicon Valley Crew, a rowing program for high school students on the Peninsula.
 The program had one hand-me-down shell and only a handful of girls and rowed out of the Marine Science Institute.
 Due to the small size of the program, Mike often rowed in the boat with the girls so they wouldn’t go in circles.
 At the team’s first race, only six girls showed up, so Mike even raced with the team (and they won!).
 In their second year, the program graduated to rowing out of a portable classroom in the parking lot and nearly doubled in size.
 Fun fact: Allison Frykman, a former director of Norcal, was a member of Silicon Valley Crew’s varsity four – the first crew to win a medal for the team at championships (pictured to the left).